 This event will be streamed online—click the “Learn More” button to see details.
 While the COVID-19 crisis is unfolding on the world stage, what Elizabeth Kolbert has to say about our changing climate is just as pressing as it ever was.
 Kolbert, author of the Pulitzer Prize-winning book, The Sixth Extinction, has traveled from Alaska to Greenland, visiting top scientists to get to the heart of the debate over global warming.
 Join us online to commemorate the 50th anniversary of Earth Day.

-Although it won’t be the same as gathering together at Benaroya Hall, we are happy to say that we will be able to stream her event online (and for a week after—more on that below).
+We are happy to say that we will be able to stream Elizabeth Kolbert’s event online (and for a week after—more on that below).
 We hope that offering Kolbert’s event in a new format will enable you to hear her compelling message and commemorate Earth Day 2020 from the safety of your home.
 Kolbert’s lecture will only be available to ticket holders, streamed digitally on lectures.org, at the original date and time of her event.
 The event will also be available online for a week afterwards, so you can hit the “pause” button and return to it at your leisure.
 Closer to the event, we will send ticket holders a password they will use to access her event with further instructions.

 Because we believe in the importance of Earth Day, we are also excited to announce that the Q&A portion of the evening, moderated by local journalist Sam Howe Verhovek, will be FREE and open to the public for streaming beginning at approximately 8:30 on April 22 at lectures.org.